eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

     :scale: 20 %
     :align: center

-    **Figure 11:** This is the Vault-1 Control Ionizng Radiation Protocase when all searched buttons have been pressed in the correct order.
+    **Figure 11:** This is the Vault-1 Control Ionizing Radiation Protocase when all searched buttons have been pressed in the correct order.

 Holding down the close button to the right of the protocase, see figure 12, close the shield door till up to the yellow and black stripped tape.
 Do not close the door where the tap is being covered at all.
-Once the door is fully closed and actuating the door switches the SHEILD DOOR lamp on the Vault-1 Control IONIZING RAIDTION INTERLOCK protocase will be green.
+Once the door is fully closed and actuating the door switches the SHIELD DOOR lamp on the Vault-1 Control IONIZING RADIATION INTERLOCK protocase will be green.

 .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault-1_door_buttons.jpg
     :scale: 20 %
     :align: center

-    **Figure 12:** These are the Vault-1 sheild door control buttons.
+    **Figure 12:** These are the Vault-1 shield door control buttons.

 .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault-1_door.jpg
     :scale: 20 %
     :align: center

-    **Figure 13:** This is the Vault-1 Control Ionizng Radiation Protocase when the shield door is closed.
+    **Figure 13:** This is the Vault-1 Control Ionizing Radiation Protocase when the shield door is closed.

 Arming the Accelerator and Transmitters
 ---------------------------------------